Hacky-MB/destruCtioNN/README.md

 ###Game client

 The game client runs on windows and requires .exe file as AI.
-This file is located in ... and communicates with "play2.py" module using sockets.
+This file is located in "game client AI" folder and communicates with "play2.py" module using sockets.
 (IP address is hardcoded for now) I couldn't install caffe framework on windows so I run my game client on virtual machine and my python module on linux as a temporary solution.